-International and national authorities have attempted to discover what happened to as many as 30,000 people listed as missing throughout Bosnia.
+International and national authorities have attempted to discover what happened to the more than 20,000 people listed as missing throughout Bosnia.
 In the decades following the conflict, more than half the bodies have been identified, including several thousand from Srebrenica.

-On May 25, 1993, while the conflict in Bosnia was ongoing—and a full year before the genocide at Srebrenica—the UN Security Council created the International Criminal Tribunal for the Former Yugoslavia (ICTY) to prosecute the perpetrators of the atrocities.
-It was the first such tribunal since the Nuremberg Tribunal of the Holocaust and the first mandated to prosecute the crime of genocide, among other offenses.
+On May 25, 1993, while the conflict in Bosnia continued—and a full year before the genocide at Srebrenica—the UN Security Council created the International Criminal Tribunal for the Former Yugoslavia (ICTY) to prosecute the perpetrators of the atrocities.
+It was the first such tribunal since Nuremberg and the first mandated to prosecute the crime of genocide, among other offenses.

-Situated in The Hague, the Netherlands, the ICTY has charged more than 160 people since its inception.
-These include heads of state, army chiefs-of-staff, cabinet ministers and many other high- and mid-level political, military and police leaders from various parties to the conflict.
-Its indictments address crimes committed from 1991 to 2001 against members of various ethnic groups in Croatia, Bosnia/Herzegovina, Serbia, Kosovo and the former Yugoslav Republic of Macedonia.
-More than 60 people have been convicted, and trials are expected to be completed by 2016.
+Situated in The Hague, the Netherlands, the ICTY charged 161 people.
+These include heads of state, army chiefs-of-staff, cabinet ministers, and many other high- and mid-level political, military, and police leaders from various parties to the conflict.
+Its indictments address crimes committed from 1991 to 2001 against members of various ethnic groups in Croatia, Bosnia/Herzegovina, Serbia, Kosovo, and the former Yugoslav Republic of Macedonia.
+More than 80 people have been convicted, and trials are expected to be completed by the end of 2017.

 The most high profile prosecutions include:

-Radovan Karadzic, the former Supreme Commander of the Bosnian Serb Army, was extradited to The Hague 13 years after his indictment on genocide charges for allegedly organizing the 1995 massacre at Srebrenica.
-Karadzic has been charged with genocide, complicity in genocide, extermination, murder, willful killing, persecutions, deportation, inhumane acts, and other crimes committed against Bosnian Muslim, Bosnian Croat and other non-Serb civilians in Bosnia and Herzegovina during the 1992–1995 war.
+- Radovan Karadzic, the former Supreme Commander of the Bosnian Serb Army, was extradited to The Hague 13 years after his indictment on genocide charges for allegedly organizing the 1995 massacre at Srebrenica.
+He has been charged with genocide, complicity in genocide, extermination, murder, willful killing, persecutions, deportation, inhumane acts, and other crimes committed against Bosnian Muslim, Bosnian Croat, and other non-Serb civilians in Bosnia and Herzegovina during the 1992–1995 war.
 He was found guilty of genocide in March 2016 and was sentenced to 40 years in prison.
 Karadzic is appealing the conviction.

-Ratko Mladic, accused of ordering the Srebrenica genocide, went on trial in 2012.
-His trial is expected to end in 2015.
+- Ratko Mladic, accused of ordering the Srebrenica genocide, went on trial in 2012.
+Closing arguments began in December 2016, a verdict is expected in 2017.